QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

     {"Contents"-> File["/path/to/mathpass"], "NodeFile" -> ".Wolfram/Licensing/mathpass"}]
 ```

-Alternatively you may use the [node files REST API](../../Documentation/API/NodeFilesManager.md) to install the license file.
+Alternatively, you may use the [node files REST API](../../Documentation/API/NodeFilesManager.md) to install the license file.

 **Note:** In order to use the Wolfram Language functions, the WolframApplicationServer paclet must be installed and loaded.
 Run the following code: